groupoasys/Comparison_non_linear_solvers/README.md

                                   tee = True)
 ```

-Finally, we suggest to save the output results of the multistart in a binary `.pydata` file or similar, as well as to save
+In addition, we suggest to save the output results of the multistart in a binary `.pydata` file or similar, as well as to save
 the objective value and computational times (or any other performance measure) for each of the runs of the multistart.
 Morever, it will be nice to
 have a summary of the results.
 An example
 of the function which write the results can be seen in the function `write_results_minlp_trigonometric_functions` in the
  [comparison_utils.py](comparison_utils.py) file.

+ Finally, it just remains to run the experiments and get conclusions about which solver is the best for the new optimization problem.

  ## Do you want to contribute?